Know Your Enemy (Green Day song): Usage in media

-"Know Your Enemy" was used as the theme song for WWE SmackDown since the show's debut on Syfy from 2010-2012.
+"Know Your Enemy" was used as the theme song for WWE SmackDown since the show's debut on Syfy from 2010 to 2012.

-It is also played at Green Bay Packers games when the away team comes out of the locker room.
+It is also played at New Orleans Saints and Green Bay Packers games when the away team comes out of the locker room.

 FC Halifax Town also use this as their walk out song when playing at home.

 The song is also featured on the Awesome as Fuck live album.

-The song appears in Shaun White Skateboarding and as DLC for the Rock Band video game series.
+The song appears in Shaun White Skateboarding and NHL 10.

+It became available as a downloadable song for the music video game Rock Band on July 7, 2009, along with the songs "East Jesus Nowhere" and "21 Guns".

+It has been used in the trailers for movies The Spy Next Door and Free Birds as well as being used to promote Comcast and the Wimbledon on ESPN.

 Music video

 The music video was directed by Motion Theory's Mathew Cullen (who helmed the video for Weezer's "Pork and Beans" in 2008), and it premiered on MTV and other stations across the globe on April 24, 2009.
 In the video, the band is performing at night on a stage in a field surrounded by a barbed wire fence.
 Shots of the band are also frequently seen through night vision closed-circuit cameras that surround the field, as well as on helicopters that patrol the area with searchlights.
-The final chorus of the song shows fire burning behind the band in silhouettes of the band members (Billie Joe has a man with a guitar behind him, Tré Cool has a man playing the drums behind him, Mike Dirnt has a man playing bass behind him).
+The final chorus of the song shows fire burning behind the silhouettes of the band members.
 The video was shot in Downtown Los Angeles.